owenmeyer3/python-api-challenge/README.md

 * Narrows down the DataFrame to find ideal weather condition.
 Criteria:
   * A max temperature lower than 80 degrees but higher than 65.
-  * Humidity less than 50%.
+  * Humidity less than 60%.
-  * Zero cloudiness.
+  * Cloudiness less than 30%.
   * Drop any rows that don't contain all three conditions

 * finds the first hotel for each city located within 5000 meters of your coordinates.